TajwarC/LLM-Safety-Testing/README.md

 ```

 #### Hugging Face Models
 You can run local evaluations on Hugging Face models.
-The refactored Hugging Face classifier includes dedicated, explicit model scripts to handle inference and label mapping:
+The Hugging Face classifier includes dedicated, explicit model scripts to handle inference and label mapping:

 - **Toxic BERT (`unitary/toxic-bert`)**:
   Utilizes sequence classification and maps toxic labels (such as `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, `identity_hate`) to `toxic` or `not_toxic`.